Skip to content

 • /flow-next:sync: plan-sync downstream task specs after drift

-• /flow-next:tracker-sync: project a spec to a Linear, GitHub, GitLab, or Jira issue, two-way (Tracker Sync)
+• /flow-next:tracker-sync: project a spec to a Linear, GitHub, GitLab, or Jira issue, two-way; semantic judgment in the skill, deterministic provider operations in flowctl tracker (Tracker Sync)

 Every command that takes a spec or task id accepts either id scheme.
 The default form is fn-NN (/flow-next:work fn-1, /flow-next:plan fn-1.2).
 A spec linked to a tracker is referenced by its tracker key instead — /flow-next:work wor-17, /flow-next:plan wor-17, tasks as wor-17.1, case-insensitive.
 See Spec & task ids.